USA Today building in Virginia declared safe after report of armed man

 Aug 7 (Reuters) - The suburban Washington office complex housing the headquarters of USA Today newspaper was evacuated on Wednesday because of reports of a man with a weapon inside, but a search of the property found no threat or evidence of a crime, police said.

-The gun scare at the Gannett Building in McLean, Virginia, coming amid frayed nerves following a string of deadly mass shootings, proved to be a "non-event," Fairfax County Police Chief Edwin Roessler Jr. told reporters.
+The gun scare at the USA Today headquarters in McLean, Virginia, coming amid frayed nerves following a string of deadly mass shootings, proved to be a "non-event," Fairfax County Police Chief Edwin Roessler Jr. told reporters.

 That individual, who Roessler described as a "person of interest," was located elsewhere and was being interviewed by investigators, he said, adding there was so far no evidence the person in question had committed a crime.